sbcblab/lauricacidmelting/README.md

 # **Phase Change Material Analysis**
-This repository contains the code, data, and documentation for analyzing the behavior of phase change materials (PCMs) under various thermal conditions.
-PCMs are substances that absorb or release thermal energy during phase transitions, such as melting or solidification, and are widely used in thermal energy storage systems.
+This repository contains the code, data, and documentation for analyzing the melting behavior of phase change materials (PCMs) using the Lattice Boltzmann Method (LBM).
+PCMs absorb or release thermal energy during phase transitions and are widely used in thermal energy storage systems.

 ## **Overview**
-The purpose of this project is to simulate and analyze the thermal behavior of PCMs inside a controlled environment using computational fluid dynamics (CFD).
-By leveraging advanced simulation techniques, the project aims to model heat transfer, phase transitions, and other critical phenomena to optimize PCM performance for energy storage applications.
+The purpose of this project is to simulate and analyze the melting process of PCMs inside a controlled environment using LBM.
+By leveraging the OpenLB library, this project aims to model heat transfer, phase transitions, and other critical phenomena to optimize PCM performance for energy storage applications.

 ### **Key Features**
-- Simulation of melting and solidification processes.
+- Simulation of the melting process of PCMs.
-- Heat transfer modeling using the enthalpy-porosity approach.
+- Heat transfer modeling using LBM with enthalpy-based methods.
-- Grid-based analysis for temperature distribution and phase state.
+- Grid-based analysis for temperature distribution and phase states.
-- Analysis of PCM behavior in rectangular cavities with heating elements.
+- Analysis of PCM melting behavior in rectangular cavities with heating elements.

 ## **Simulation Setup**
 ### **Geometry**